priskz/sample-angular-app/README.md

 * [```Domain```](https://github.com/priskz/sample-angular-app/tree/master/app/angular/web/src/app/domain) - Houses and provides an interface for the domian's different Models/Objects used throughout the app.

-## Other

 ## Disclaimer

 This sample code was put together very quickly in hopes of displaying knowledge on the subject matter of practical Angular >2 usage and applied architectural concepts.
-While this application should be functional, it is currently dependent upon an unfiltered 3rd party API, some mock code, and zero unit testing.
-Specifically, some image links may be broken due to SSL issues, but the concepts/samples of the code should present themself appropriately.
+While this application should be "functional", it is currently dependent upon direct access to a 3rd party API, some mock code, and zero unit testing.

 Here is a link to a "running/working" stackblitz of this project: [```https://angular-he6omf.stackblitz.io/```](https://angular-he6omf.stackblitz.io/)